sophieniw/croissant-orange-cat-classifier/README.md

 ## Folders Explained
 ### Assets
 This folder includes images used for training and testing.
-Under this folder, there are child folders for:
+Under this folder, there are two zip files:
-* training images for croissant
+* images for croissant (480 in total for data augmentation later)
-* training images for orange cats
+* images for orange cats (480)

-* testing images for croissant
+The assets folder also contains a child folder of:
-* testing images for orange cats
+* testing images for classifier to perform predictions and see if the classifier is accurate

 ### Modules
 This folder contains python modules written to help build out reasonable data sets and test if functions and logics work fine.
 The image_process module contains functions to resize, scale, rotate angles, and add noise, etc. And the cutility module contains a function that count files in a directory.